AjayBholaNishad/TingDog/README.md

 # Inspiration
 The inspiration for the website have been taken from the follwing:
-Angela Yu's Complete Web Development Bootcamp Course on Udemy for more check the below link https://github.com/angelabauer
+Angela Yu's Complete Web Development Bootcamp Course on Udemy for more visit her github page https://github.com/angelabauer